CreativeCodingLab/TextAnnotationGraphs/README.md

 ## Development
 TAG was developed by Angus Forbes (UC Santa Cruz) and Kristine Lee (University of Illinios at Chicago), in collaboration with Gustave Hahn-Powell, Marco Anto Valenzuela Escarcega, and Mihai Surdeanu (University of Arizona).
+Contact angus@ucsc.edu for more information.

 ## Write-up
 An article describing TAG is currently in submission to LREC'18.
 A pre-print can be found at [https://arxiv.org/abs/1711.00529](https://arxiv.org/abs/1711.00529)